Germanology Unlocked- Old German Handwriting & Genealogy

-Johannes Kepler… German mathmatician, astronomer, astrologer… he wrote the laws of planetary motion, was appointed mathematician to the Holy Roman Emperor, and he is considered the father of modern optics.
-But also….the son of a WITCH?
-It’s hard to believe, but Johannes Kepler put his career on hold, and spent 6 years defending his widowed mother against charges of witchcraft.…
+Johannes Kepler, a German mathematician, astronomer, and astrologer, wrote the laws of planetary motion, was appointed mathematician to the Holy Roman Emperor, and is considered the father of modern optics.
+But also… the son of a WITCH?
+It’s hard to believe, but Johannes Kepler put his career on hold and spent 6 years defending his widowed mother against charges of…

 German Museums and Cultural Heritage Centers in North America